Sheela: Film career

 Sheela was introduced to theatre at the age of 13 by Tamil actor S. S. Rajendran, he offered her a job in S.S.R Nataka Mandram.
 She was introduced into the film industry at the age of 17 by MGR in the Tamil film Paasam (1962).
 M. G. Ramachandran, the hero of the film, added the suffix "Devi" to her name, thus he renamed her "Sheela Devi".
 She would continue to act in Tamil films with that name.
 Later, she reverted her name to Sheela, her original name.
 The same year, she made her Malayalam debut through Bhagyajathakam.
 The next two decades saw her act in more than 475 films in various languages such as Malayalam, Tamil, Telugu, and Urdu.
-Her popular films are Chemmeen, Kallichellamma, Velutha Kathreena Akale, Oru Penninte Kadha, Sarsaiya, Yakshaganam, Kutti Kuppayam, Sthanarthy Saramma, Kadathunattu Makkan, Kannapan Unni, Jwala, Vazhve Mayam, etc. In Kannapanunni, she plays the role of a powerful yet humane princess forced to marry a poor woodcutter.
+Her popular films are Chemmeen, Kallichellamma, Velutha Kathreena Akale, Oru Penninte Kadha, Sarsaiya, Yakshaganam, Kutti Kuppayam, Sthanarthy Saramma, Kadathunattu Makkan, Jeevikkan Marannupoya Sthree, Jwala, Vazhve Mayam, Anubhavam,Sarapancharam,etc. In Kannapanunni, she plays the role of a powerful yet humane princess forced to marry a poor woodcutter.
 In Kadathanattu Makkam, she plays the role of a princess who is cheated by her sisters-in-law and false allegations of being in love with a boatman are leveled against her.
 She and the boatman are both given the death sentence.

 In the 1970s and 1980s, she directed and wrote the story as well as screenplay for two films Shikharangal and Yakshaganom, which was also remade in Tamil.
 Sheela wrote the story and screenplay for Mammooty starrer Onnu Chiriku.
 Besides films, she has directed a tele-film titled Ninaivukale Neengividu, co-starring Jayabharathi.
 Her other films include Vishnu Vijayam and Eeta.
 She retired from the film industry in 1983 and settled at Ootacamund, Tamil Nadu.
 After a long sabbatical, she returned to acting, playing a role in Sathyan Anthikkad's Manassinakkare (2003).
 The same year, she acted in the Tamil film Chandramukhi.

-Sheela, along with Prem Nazir, holds the Guinness World Record for acting in the largest number of films (130) together.
+Sheela and Prem Nazir hold the Guinness World Record for acting in the highest number of films (130) together.
 In 2005, she won the National Film Award for Best Supporting Actress and Kerala State Film Award for Second Best Actress for her role in the Malayalam film Akale.
 She received the Kerala State Film Award for Best Actress thrice in her film career in 1969, 1971, and 1976.
 She has won awards such as Kerala State Film Awards, the Lux award, and the Filmfare Lifetime Achievement award.
 Sheela made an exhibition of her paintings at hotel Le- Meridian in Ernakulam and 93 paintings were sold, most of which were bought by Snehatheeram Baby Mathew and Ravi Pillai.
 The amount collected from these paintings was donated as a flood relief fund for the people in Chennai.